hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

 ## 5. Confirm same authentication setup used across SAP applications

-To setup a Joule instance that works across different SAP applications the following 3 conditions must be met:
+To setup a Joule instance that works across different SAP applications the following 3 conditions must be met:</br>
-  1) Applications must be integrated with same SAP Cloud Identity Service tenant.
+  1) Applications must be integrated with same SAP Cloud Identity Service tenant.</br>
-  2) The trust setup between IAS and the SAP applications should be using the same domain.
+  2) The trust setup between IAS and the SAP applications should be using the same domain.</br>
   3) If using a Corporate Identity Provider, the Conditional Authentication settings for the applications must be setup the same way.

 SAP provides a production and non-production instance of SAP Cloud Identity Services free of charge to SAP customers.
 All non-prod SAP applications should be integrated with same non-prod Cloud Identity Services tenant and production ones with the production tenant.